Attendance & Punctuality

 Avoid rushing and feeling stressed.
 Get up early enough and give yourself enough time to get ready.

-Limit TV or game time in the morning:
+Limit TV or screen time in the morning:

 Avoid arguments and lateness by limiting how long they are allowed to watch TV or play games in the morning (we would say not at all).
 If it regularly causes problems think about banning it completely in the mornings - most children who are regular attenders at school are not on devices before coming into school.